ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.simple-api/README.md

 [![Translation status](https://weblate.iobroker.net/widgets/adapters/-/simple-api/svg-badge.svg)](https://weblate.iobroker.net/engage/adapters/?utm_source=widget)
 [![Downloads](https://img.shields.io/npm/dm/iobroker.simple-api.svg)](https://www.npmjs.com/package/iobroker.simple-api)

-This is RESTFul interface to read the objects and states from ioBroker and to write/control the states over HTTP Get/Post requests.
+This is a RESTFul interface to read the objects and states from ioBroker and to write/control the states over HTTP Get/Post requests.

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.